 Mortgage loans are considered distressed if (i) a payment default has occurred and is continuing or (ii) a payment default has been determined to be reasonably foreseeable as defined in the Code and as determined by our then-current servicing practices.
 The trust documents require either Fannie Mae or the primary servicer to evaluate the borrower's financial condition as well as the condition of, and circumstances affecting, the related mortgaged property in determining whether a payment default on a mortgage loan is reasonably foreseeable.
-Fannie Mae or the primary servicer may consider a number of factors in making that determination including the following: net cash flow of the mortgaged property and debt service coverage ratio of the mortgage loan; payment history of the borrower on other mortgage loans; the loan-to-value ratio at the time the mortgage loan was originated; the current loan-to-value ratio; whether scheduled payments on the mortgage loan have changed or are scheduled to change; material declines in the liquidity and net worth of the borrower; and the occurrence of a natural disaster, pandemic, terrorist attack, or other catastrophe.
+Fannie Mae or the primary servicer may consider a number of factors in making that determination including the following: net cash flow of the mortgage loans; the loan-to-value ratio of the time the mortgage loan was originated; the current loan-to-value ratio; whether scheduled payments on the mortgage loan have changed or are scheduled to change; material declines in the liquidity and net worth of the borrower; and the occurrence of a natural disaster, pandemic, terrorrist attack, or other catastrophe.